No Failure for the Sake of Failure

 Last but not least, there are smart mistakes that occur during experiments and research; in processes that are meant to gain insights and learn more.
 Processes in which, by definition, not everything is known that needs to be taken into account.
 These are the mistakes that can trigger innovation and have a real, constructive influence, and are therefore mainly responsible for the positive connotations of mistakes in Silicon Valley.

 As mentioned above, mistakes can only move you forward if they trigger or drive feedback loops.
 Yes, it is the good feedback loop, as known from Scrum and the like.
 Well, at the bottom line, innovation can be traced back to iteration and invention.
-But what does it actually mean to establish such a feedback loop of learning?
+But what does it actually mean to establish such a feedback loop?

 What you are afraid of is that if you actually have to try something, you might fail and that's just not a chance you wanna take.
 Dr. John Dorian

 Self-protection is innate and a natural instinct: nobody wants to seem obtrusive and by no means incompetent, but obviously smart and helpful.
 This leads to a loss of opportunities that could allow us to contribute to the big picture.
-Whether it’s expressing a risky idea, asking an interesting question, or admitting mistakes (which might be useful to learn from).
+Whether it's expressing a risky idea, asking an interesting question, or admitting mistakes.
 The learning effect is lost.
 What Amy Edmondson defines as team psychological safety is very beneficial in tackling this problem.